 Published on December 13th, 2017 | by Crissandra Ayroso0

-Books That Will Inspire Travel for 2018
+Books That Inspire Travel

 “If I’d learnt one thing from travelling, it was that the way to get things done was to go ahead and do them.
 Don’t talk about going to Borneo.
 Book a ticket, get a visa, pack a bag, and it just happens.”